 Please submit your application via the Internal Research Award Management System (IRAMS).
 IRAMS Guidance in the form of quick reference guide documents for applicants, departmental approvers and administrators can be found on Research Support pages.

-Online application via IRAMS requests information about the principal applicant and any co-applicants or editors, a lay summary, a financial breakdown of your proposal (X5 report must be appended) and a case for support uploaded to the IRAMS application system.
+The online application form in IRAMS requests information about the principal applicant and any co-applicants or editors, a lay summary, a financial breakdown of your proposal (X5 report must be appended) and a case for support uploaded to the IRAMS application system.
 You must incorporate all requested components of the case for support into one document and upload this in the template provided on IRAMS as a PDF.

 - A 250-word abstract of the proposal requesting MLSTF funding;